corbinq/apex/doc/README.md

 # YAX: yet another xQTL toolkit
 YAX is a comprehensive software toolkit for analysis of molecular quantitative trait loci (xQTLs) including eQTLs (mRNA expression) and  mQTL (methylation).
 To install YAX from source or download precompiled binaries, [**see installation guide below**](#installation).

-We have conducted extensive benchmarking and simulation experiments to ensure that YAX is efficient, scalable, and accurate for both small and large sample sizes.
+We have conducted extensive benchmarking and simulation experiments to ensure that YAX is accurate, efficient, scalable for both small and large sample sizes.
 For more information, [**see benchmarking page.**](https://github.com/corbinq/yax/blob/master/doc/benchmarking.md)

 Key features of this software include